567-labs/systematically-improving-rag/week5_fine_tuning/README.md

 The key files in this directory are:

+- `finetune_sbert.py`: Fine tune a sentence transformer cross-encoder.
+Run this before `eval_sbert.py`.
+- `eval_sbert.py`: Evaluate recall for both the base sentence transformer model and the fine-tuned model
-- `cohere_fine_tuning.ipynb`: Create the fine-tuned model and tests precision/recall
+- `cohere_fine_tuning.ipynb`: Create a fine-tuned cohere model and test precision/recall

-- `sbert.ipynb`: This will test recall both with and without fine-tuning the sentence transformer model.
-But it does not have fine-tuning yet.